selina603/mktcontent/solutions/global-customer/migration-lifecycle.md

 ![Envisioning](./media/lifecycle.png)

-On migrating your application and/or workload to China Azure, you will have to go through the 5 stages of the lifecycle.
+On migrating your application and/or workload to Azure China, you will have to go through the 5 stages of the lifecycle.
 This playbook is structure according to the 5 stages of the lifecycle.

 **Envisioning** ([Exploring](/solutions/global-customer/envisioning/explore/policies/),